flybywiresim/aircraft/README.md

 - Added MODE change indication to Navigation Display

 ## Known Issues (Please note that most issues are being worked on and some of them may even be fixed in the dev branch)
 - APU ECAM page doesn't display correct load percent.
+(ECAM)
 - Bleed ECAM page isn't modeled.
+(ECAM)
 - No automatic ECAM page switching for APU and DOOR pages.
+(ECAM)
 - No chime coming from No smoking & Seatbelts.
-- MCP Panel Font offset (VS indicator).
+(Lights & Sounds)
 - No smoking sign doesn't use full range of motion.
+(Switches)
 - T.O Config is not fully functional yet.
+(ECAM)
+- ILS info display button works but doesn't light up.
+(Switches)
+- FBW Bank Angle Protection Error.
+(Logic)
+- PFD Speed Tape Trend Vector Lag.
+(Logic)
+- APU EGT temperature settles on 10C after shutdown regardless of outside ambient air temp.
+(ECAM/Logic)
+- APU start button should work even if flap is not open yet.
+(APU)
+- APU N1 % on ECAM does not decrease from 100 when APU is powered down.
+(APU)
+- Automatic ECAM page switching shouldn't illuminate associated ECAM button.
+(APU)
+- APU Gen info on APU ECAM page displays connected arrow even when aircraft is still connected to external power.
+(APU)

+## Bug reporting

+If you encounter a bug during your testing or your usage of the aircraft we encourage you to report them so we are aware of issues that we may have missed during our testing.
+In order to repot a bug, you can either head to our discord's #bugs-and-suggestions channel or report them in Github.
+Please make sure to read through current open issues to avoid duplicate issues.
+Once your bug has been reported, you can rest assured that we will try everything we can in order to fix it.
+Keep in mind that some minor bugs may not be as high of a priority than others and we thank you for your patience.

+When reporting an issue, please enter as much information as you can with steps to reproduce and the version of the aircraft you're running (stable or dev branch).
+This will help us pinpoint the cause of the problem and will help us fix it faster!

+A third option is also available to you in order to report an issue with your A320 build.
+You can fill out the following form: https://docs.google.com/forms/d/e/1FAIpQLSe6Bdx8x8mFmOmBoAipYoazfeomrJ8cri55NBn32MBRqIW4nA/viewform?usp=sf_link

+By filling out this form, your issue will be taken care of in the same order of priority as any other form of reporting and will also be linked directly to our developers' attention.

 ## FAQ